 However, simply living in the same house as someone with a bad credit rating isn't enough to do any damage.
-Even being married or in a civil partnership might not be a problem.
-There's more on this here.
+Even being married or in a civil partnership might not be a problem, as long as there are no financial links.

 If anything is amiss, it's possible to raise a query about a credit report with the credit reference agency.
 This is important because any inaccuracies will impact how likely it is that credit providers will accept us for a loan, mortgage, or other financial product.

 After a query, the credit reference agency can update a report or remove some things, like a debt default, altogether.